 We spent so long exploring the house that we didn’t have time to visit the gardens, which had their own family tour.
 Adult tours of the house were also available on the media units, but I chose to join the children on the family tour, which still had plenty of snippets that would interest adults.

-The lunch wasn’t mega-cheap – £4.25 for a picnic box with a sandwich, drink and snacks – but that’s typical of this part of town.
-The best thing about the cafe was that it overlooked the play area, so I was able to relax for a few minutes with a coffee, watching the children while they played.
+The lunch wasn’t mega-cheap – £4.25 for a picnic box with a sandwich, drink and snacks – but that’s typical of London.
+The best thing about the café was that it overlooked the play area, so I was able to relax for a few minutes with a coffee, watching the children through the glass walls while they played outside.

 Have you been to any country houses with children?
 Did you enjoy the experience?